eduardosanzb/eduardosanzb/notes/python-poc/python-poc.tdd.md

 ### Out of Scope
 -   Direct WhatsApp integration (due to API limitations).
 We'll rely on exporting chat history.
 -   Building a complex web UI initially.
-We'll start with a Telegram interface.
 -   Fine-tuning the LLM on personal writing style (stretch goal).
--   Monorepo (for now, keep it simple).
--   Manage Reminders or User Preferences

 ## Exploration
 For further understanding of the explored **Workflows** of the system, pleaser read the [python-poc.spec.md](https://github.com/eduardosanzb/eduardosanzb/blob/master/notes/python-poc.spec.md)